eduMFA/eduMFA/doc/configuration/tokenconfig/u2f.rst

       saml.your-network.com otherapp.your-network.com vpn.your-network.com

    .. note:: The eduMFA plugin for simpleSAMLphp supports U2F with
-      eduMFA starting with version 2.8.
+      eduMFA.

-3. Now register a U2F token on ``https://pi.your-network.com``.
+3. Now register a U2F token on ``https://edumfa.your-network.com``.
 Due to the trusted facets you will also be able to use this U2F token on the other hosts.

 4. Now got to ``https://saml.your-network.com`` and you will be able to authenticate